exasol/ai-lab/doc/developer_guide/aws.md

    * Code name
    * Summary
    * Remove sections without tickets or add `n/a`
-2. Open a pull request and let the PR CI validate `start-release-build`
+2. Open a pull request and let the PR CI validate the release version through the `Check Version Number` step in [.github/workflows/ci.yaml](https://github.com/exasol/ai-lab/blob/main/.github/workflows/ci.yaml)
 3. Merge the pull request
 4. Push the release version tag
-5. The `Release` GitHub Actions workflow authenticates to AWS via GitHub OIDC, builds the AMI and VM artifacts, and publishes the Docker release image for that tag
+5. The tagged `Release` GitHub Actions workflow authenticates to AWS via GitHub OIDC, runs `ai-lab release check`, `build`, `notes`, and `publish`, builds the AMI and VM artifacts, and publishes the Docker release image for that tag

 ## AWS Infrastructure Workflow